-In October 2020, Napo initiated its pivotal Phase 3 clinical trial of crofelemer (Mytesi) for prophylaxis of diarrhea in adult cancer patients receiving targeted therapy (OnTarget study).
-The Phase 3 OnTarget clinical trial is a 24-week (two 12-week stages), randomized, placebo-controlled, double-blind study to evaluate the safety and efficacy of crofelemer in the prophylaxis of diarrhea in adult cancer patients with solid tumors receiving targeted cancer therapy-containing treatment regimens.
-Patients will be randomized to receive either crofelemer or matching placebo treatment that will start concurrently with the initiation of targeted cancer therapy regimen.
+The OnTarget clinical trial is a 24-week (two 12-week stages), randomized, placebo-controlled, double-blind study to evaluate the safety and efficacy of crofelemer in the prophylaxis of diarrhea in adult cancer patients with solid tumors receiving targeted cancer therapy-containing treatment regimens.
+Patients are randomized to receive either crofelemer or matching placebo treatment that starts concurrently with the initiation of targeted cancer therapy regimen.
 The primary endpoint will be assessed at the end of the initial (Stage I) 12-week double-blind placebo-controlled primary treatment phase after the last patient has completed 12 weeks of treatment.
-After completing the Stage I treatment phase, the subjects will have the option to remain on their assigned treatment arm and reconsent to enter into the Stage II 12-week extension phase.
-The safety and efficacy of orally administered crofelemer will be evaluated for the prophylaxis of diarrhea in adult cancer patients receiving targeted cancer therapies with or without standard chemotherapy regimens.
-The assessment of the frequency of diarrhea will be measured by the average number of weekly loose and/or watery stools for the active (crofelemer) or placebo arms over 12-week Stage I treatment period.
+After completing the Stage I treatment phase, the subjects will have the option to remain on their assigned blinded treatment arm and reconsent to enter into the Stage II 12-week extension phase.
+The assessment of prophylactic effects on diarrhea will be measured by the average number of weekly loose and/or watery stools for the active (crofelemer) or placebo arms over 12-week Stage I treatment period.

-A significant proportion of patients undergoing cancer therapy experience diarrhea.
-Novel "targeted cancer therapy" agents, such as epidermal growth factor receptor ("EGFR") antibodies and tyrosine kinase inhibitors ("TKIs"), with or without cycle chemotherapy agents, may activate intestinal chloride ion channel-mediated secretory pathways leading to increased electrolyte and fluid content in the gut lumen, which results in passage of loose/watery stools, i.e., secretory diarrhea.
-With increased approval of several novel targeted therapies, it is estimated that 13.6% of cancer patients in 2020 were eligible for targeted therapies with or without standard chemotherapy regimens, according to a paper published in April 2021 in the journal Annals of Oncology.
+A significant proportion of patients undergoing cancer therapy experience diarrhea, which has the potential to cause dehydration, potential hospitalization, and non-adherence to treatment in this population.
+Novel "targeted cancer therapy" agents, such as epidermal growth factor receptor (EGFR) antibodies and tyrosine kinase inhibitors (TKIs), with or without cycle chemotherapy agents, may cause increased electrolyte and fluid content in the gut lumen, which results in passage of loose/watery stools (i.e., diarrhea).
+Diarrhea has been reported as one of the most common side effects of TKIs and may result in cancer therapy drug holidays or reductions from therapeutic dose, potentially impacting patient outcomes.
+Diarrhea is also a common side effect of some approved CDK 4/6 inhibitors.

+With increased approval of several novel targeted therapies, it is estimated that 13.6% of cancer patients in 2020 were eligible for targeted therapies with or without standard chemotherapy regimens, according to a paper published in April 2021 in the journal Annals of Oncology⊥.
 According to the National Cancer Institute, in 2020, 1,806,590 new cases of cancer were diagnosed and nearly 250,000 of these newly diagnosed patients could be eligible for available targeted therapies.

 Due to the chronic dosing and toxicity associated with targeted therapies, many cancer patients on targeted therapy require drug holidays or dose reductions in their therapy, including those due to diarrhea.
-By improving stool consistency and reducing the frequency of watery stools, crofelemer is expected to provide improved adherence to the therapeutic dosing of any targeted therapies, potentially leading to better clinical outcomes.
-We have learned from business development discussions with cancer drug manufacturers that the adoption and continued use of targeted cancer therapies is directly related to the ability of patients to tolerate these therapies-highlighting the importance of supportive care drugs like crofelemer to help manage cancer treatment-related diarrhea in this patient population.
+By improving stool consistency and reducing the frequency of loose/watery stools, crofelemer is expected to provide improved adherence to the therapeutic dosing of any targeted therapies, potentially leading to better clinical outcomes.
+We have learned from discussions with cancer drug manufacturers that the adoption and continued use of targeted cancer therapies is directly related to the ability of patients to tolerate these therapies-highlighting the importance of supportive care drugs like crofelemer to help manage cancer treatment-related diarrhea in this patient population.

-As previously announced, an abstract regarding patient outcomes associated with cancer-related diarrhea ("CRD") by Napo and Napo's collaborators was accepted for poster presentation at the American Society of Clinical Oncology (ASCO®) Annual Meeting, which was held virtually from June 4-8, 2021.
-This study found that patients with CRD were 40% more likely to discontinue the chemotherapy or targeted therapy than patients without CRD.
+As previously announced, it has been reported that patients with cancer related diarrhea (CRD) were 40% more likely to discontinue the chemotherapy or targeted therapy than patients without CRD.
 The persistence of index cancer therapy and time to switch were also lower for patients with CRD.
-Strategies to control CRD and continue cancer therapy are urgently needed2.
+Strategies to control CRD and continue cancer therapy are urgently needed.